|

 felt it necessary; some of his papers exist in as many as five different

+versions.
 A separate reprint of Ampère’s Mémoire was issued in

 1821; however, it differs substantially from the journal publication,